-If you want to know how to lose visceral fat, without cutting out sugar, alcohol, trans fats, doing endless hours of boring cardio (even HIIT), or throwing money away on totally useless supplements, this page will show you how.
+If you want to know how to get rid of visceral fat, without cutting out sugar, alcohol, trans fats, doing endless hours of boring cardio (even HIIT), or throwing money away on totally useless supplements, this page will show you how.

 What prompted me to write this was a bizarre email I got from a guy who claimed to have been “studying the science” of visceral fat.

-He told me about all the tricks he’d been using to get rid of it… restricting his carb intake to “inhibit” his alpha receptors… doing fasted cardio… metabolic resistance training to raise EPOC… cutting out alcohol and refined sugar… avoiding carbs with a GI higher than 55… taking a bunch of different supplements to lower his cortisol levels… and so on, and so forth.
+He told me about all the tricks he’d been using to get rid of it… restricting his carb intake to “inhibit” his alpha receptors… doing fasted cardio… metabolic resistance training to raise EPOC… cutting out alcohol and refined sugar… avoiding carbs with a GI higher than 55… taking a bunch of different supplements to lower his cortisol levels… alternating between high and low calorie intakes in an attempt to cause metabolic confusion… and so on, and so forth.